tytydraco/yessleep/out/The_branch_knocked_at_my_window_three_times_too_many_last_night_and_it_wont_stop_whispering_to_me.md

 "**For I bear fruit once more!**"

 It howls, a thunderous roar shaking the ground; the first trumpet of the apocalypse singing, ushering the end of man - a plan fifteen years in the making.
-And the seventh just sang yesterday.
+And the seventh  went off yesterday.

 (TO BE CONTINUED.)